-Category D Guarantees and commitment fees This is a transactional based fee on guarantees issued.
-Timing of revenue for guarantees- Quarterly fee collection/ Enforceable arrangement with customer exists Performance obligation (PO) - the Group provides guarantees, custody fees and commitment recognition or upfront fees depending on contract with client.
-Most CB customers pay quarterly while DIB customers are largely infront fees for entire pends of facility. fees - Transaction price fee charged in terms of the arrangement with oughomer Term / tenor of Guarantees range from 1-5 years nansaction price - ice chalged in terms of the anangement with customer.
-Allocation of price to PO - Each service is a single performance obligation, no allocation necessary.
-PO satisfied Commitment fees- Revenue currently recognised upfront Performance guarantees- Revenue currently recognised upfront Commitment and Guarantee fees -The performance obligation is satisfied over the term of the guarantee, thus revenue should be deferred over the term of the guarantee Where drawdown of the facility is not probable, fees should be deferred over the term of the agreement, on a straight-line basis and recognised in NIR.
-Where drawdown is probable, fees should be deferred and as part of the EIR and recognised in NII.
-The Group recognises the fee and commissions upfront because the difference as a result of deferring is immaterial.
-Category E on electronic banking transac -Enforceable arrangement with customer exists. ine Moley Italisers, Foreign Dilis, FX surfures, refex Transfers Performance obligation (PO) - the Group provides a service (as noted alongside, for electronic banking transactions). - Transaction price - transaction based fees.
-Allocation of price to PO - single performance obligation (for each of the service fees listed), no allocation necessary.
-PO satisfied - Revenue is currently recognised at a point in time, after the transaction is processed.
+Category D Guarantees and commitment fees This is a transactional based fee on guarantees issued Enforceable arrangement with customer exists.
+Timing of revenue for guarantees on guarantees to account Timing of revenue for guarantees- Quarterly fee collection/ recognition or upfront fees depending on contract with client.
+MARE CB cristomers and runarterly while DIR cristomers are Performance obligation (PO) - the Group provides guarantees, custody fees and commitment fees Incost of customers pay quartery winto or productions are largely upfront fees for entire tenor of facility.
+Town / tonor of Customers from 1.5 warms Transaction price - fee charged in terms of the arrangement with customer Allocation of price to PO - Each service is a single performance obligation, no allocation necessary.
+PO satisfied - Commitment fees- Revenue currently recognised upfront - Performance guarantees- Revenue currently recognised upfront - Commitment and Guarantee fees -The performance obligation is satisfied over the term of the guarantee, thus revenue should be deferred over the term of the guarantee There drawdown of the facility is not probable, fees should be deferred over the term of the agreement, on a straight-line basis and recognised in NIR.
+Where drawdown is probable, fees should be deferred and as part of the EIR and recognised in NII The Group recognises the fee and commissions upfront because the difference as a result of deferring is immaterial.
+Category E on electronic b -Enforceable arrangement with customer exists. like Money iransiers, Foreign bills, FX sunaries, lelex Transfers - Performance obligation (PO) - the Group provides a service (as noted alongside, for electronic banking transactions). - Transaction price - transaction based fees. - Allocation of price to PO - single performance obligation (for each of the service fees listed), no allocation necessary. - PO satisfied - Revenue is currently recognised at a point in time, after the transaction is processed.

-Category F It's a transactional based fee on Incoming TTs and LCs depending on the transaction amount with a canned Enforceable arrangement with customer exists. usually less than one year - Performance obligation (PO) - Group to provide a service, provide inter account transfers that are done by customers and LCs - Transaction price - fee is charged per transaction and LCs depending on the transaction amount with a capped maximum amount - Allocation of price to PO - single performance obligation, no allocation necessary.
-PO satisfied: TT's- Revenue recognised at a point in time, when service has been provided Letters of credit-The performance obligation is satisfied over the term of the LC, thus revenue should be deferred over the term of the loan Fees are currently recognised upfront.
+Category F It's a transactional based fee on Incoming TTs and LCs depending on the transaction amount with a capped Enforceable arrangement with customer exists. maximum amount Letters of credit are usually less than one year - Performance obligation (PO) - Group to provide a service, provide inter account transfers that are done by customers and LCs - Transaction price - fee is charged per transaction and LCs depending on the transaction amount with a capped maximum amount - Allocation of price to PO - single performance obligation, no allocation necessary.
+PO satisfied: - TT's- Revenue recognised at a point in time, when service has been provided - Letters of credit-The performance obligation is satisfied over the term of the LC, thus revenue should be deferred over the term of the loan - Fees are currently recognised upfront.
 Business to monitor and reassess accounting treatment when amounts become material Where drawdown of the facility is not probable, fees should be deferred over the term of the agreement, on a straight-line basis and recognised in NIR.
 Where drawdown is probable, fees should be deferred and as part of the EIR and recognised in NII The Group recognises the fee and commissions upfront because the difference as a result of deferring is immaterial.
 Category G Sundries (BOU Chqs, S/O, URA, Mgt fees) KCCA Commission Enforceable arrangement with customer exists.
-URA Licencing - Performance obligation (PO) - Group to provide a service (as noted alongside, for electronic banking transactions). - Transaction price - transaction based fees.
-Allocation of price to PO - single performance obligation (for each of the service fees listed), no allocation necessary.
-PO satisfied - Revenue is currently recognised at a point in time, after the transaction is processed.
+URA Licencing - Performance obligation (PO) - Group to provide a service (as noted alongside, for electronic banking transactions). - Transaction price - transaction based fees. - Allocation of price to PO - single performance obligation (for each of the service fees listed), no allocation necessary. - PO satisfied - Revenue is currently recognised at a point in time, after the transaction is processed.